 What was the Women’s Health Initiative (WHI)?

-The Women’s Health Initiative (WHI) was a prevention trial initiated in 1991 to explore treatments that might decrease morbidity and mortality in postmenopausal women, specifically cardiovascular disease, osteoporotic fractures, and cancer.
-Participants were given either a placebo (no treatment) or one or more of three active treatments: hormone therapy, calcium and vitamin D, and/or a low-fat, high-fiber diet.
+The Women’s Health Initiative (WHI) was a prevention trial initiated in 1991 to explore treatments that might decrease morbidity and mortality in 160,000 postmenopausal women, specifically cardiovascular disease, osteoporotic fractures, and cancer.
+Participants were given either a placebo (no treatment) or one or more of three active treatments: menopausal hormone therapy, calcium and vitamin D, and/or a low-fat, high-fiber diet.

 However, when you hear the term “WHI,” it is almost always in reference to the menopausal hormone therapy (MHT) part of this trial because the results were the opposite of what was hypothesized about MHT preventing chronic diseases — and this drew a lot of media attention.
 This was the first randomized, controlled trial of this size to examine MHT products that had been prescribed to women for forty years (since 1950).
-This part of the study followed 27,347 women over 9+ years to learn about the development of new disease and mortality in relation to the use of hormone therapy products.
+This part of the study followed 27,347 women over 9+ years to learn about the development of new disease and mortality in relation to the use of menopausal hormone therapy products.
 In fact, participants that were in this study are still being followed today.

 Which menopausal hormone therapy products were used in the Women’s Health Initiative (WHI)?